 MBDA views the MBEC as a designated cooperative partner and an envoy to the minority business community.
-Thus, high achievement in any one performance measure, cannot excuse failure to reach other goals as stated in this Announcement.
-Failure to satisfy minimal goals in other performance elements may result in termination of the award notwithstanding high achievement in any particular performance measure.
+Thus, high achievement in any one performance measure, cannot excuse failure to reach other goals as stated in this Announcement and may result in termination of the award.